 Step 1: In the triage view, the first step is to open a ticket and understand the context of the message.
 Slow down and have a closer look at the content and the medium from which the message originated (emails tend to be rare).
 Is this related to another open issue?
 Is this a new issue?
 Is this not an issue at all?

-Step 2: If the case came in via Slack (whether or primary account and the support- or trial- channels, or our Community account and the #help channel), change the requestor to the person who requested it.
+Step 2: If the case came in via Slack (whether or primary account and the support- or trial- channels, or our Community account and the #help channel, or the Hubspot “talk to a dev” form), change the requestor to the person who requested it.
 This is not necessary if the ticket came in via email.

 - Sometimes it may be an internal person and that would be correct, unless our teammate is posting on behalf of the customer and then we would want to change it to the customer.

-- When a CSE is assigned to a customer, this step will also trigger that CSE and their backup to appear as a follower (you don’t see these auto populate until after you save the ticket (ie “submit as open”).
+- When an application engineer is assigned to a customer, this step will also trigger that application engineer and their backup to appear as a follower (you don’t see these auto populate until after you save the ticket (ie “submit as open”).

 Step 3: Identify if there is action for CS or not